 Nord Stream 2: Twists and turns of a controversial gas pipeline

-On 21 July, Germany and the U.S. reach an agreement that will allow the completion of the Nord Stream 2 pipeline.
+On 21 July, Germany and the U.S. reached an agreement that would allow the completion of the Nord Stream 2 pipeline.
 In a joint statement, the countries express determination to “hold Russia to account for its aggression and malign activities by imposing costs via sanctions and other tools.”
 They also pledged to invest in Ukraine’s green energy infrastructure with a fund of at least one billion dollars and will aim to ensure Russian gas flow through Ukraine to continue beyond 2024.
 The agreement follows a meeting between German Chancellor Angela Merkel and U.S. President Joe Biden in Washington, D.C. on 15 July to try to settle the transatlantic dispute over the pipeline.

 The Biden administration in mid-March had said it is committed to complying with the sanctions legislation put in place with bipartisan support in Congress, and called on companies involved to "immediately abandon work on the pipeline".
-This dampened expectations for a deal between Germany and the U.S. - with Merkel travelling to Washington, D.C., hopes are back up.
+This dampened expectations for a deal between Germany and the U.S.

 After more than a year of threatening to do so, the U.S. had introduced first sanctions on 19 January, former president Donald Trump’s final full day in office.
 The administration sanctioned the Russian ship Fortuna, which later resumed pipe-laying in Danish waters on 6 February.